gravyboat/salt-book/en/chapter01-introduction/chapter01.rst

 Introduction and What To Expect
 ===============================

-Hello, and welcome to 'Salt Book'!
+Hello, and welcome to Get Salted!
 I thought it would be best to start by explaining how this book operates, and how we're going to progress through learning Salt.
 This book is for beginner and intermediate users, we aren't going to get into some of the very advanced or obscure topics of Salt, but